lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_unseen.md

 Relocated [here](./openness_gpt-responses-contemplating_wayfinding.md#what-can-we-know-about-higher-purpose)

-[^1]: Note: this answer was generated using an experimental version of Openness GPT and may not match the answer given by the current version of [Openness GPT v11](../../README.md#openness-gpt-v11).
+[^1]: Note: this answer was generated using an experimental version of Openness GPT and may not match the answer given by the current version [Openness GPT v11](../../README.md#openness-gpt-v11).